-This week’s topic will be about tips on things (with budgets, of course!) to do around Bangkok airport; transportations, baggage, foods, etc. From how to travel around Bangkok from the airport to where to get your stomach filled, now you can just relax and travel in Bangkok airport like a boss 😉
+This week’s topic will be about tips on things (with budgets, of course!) to do around Bangkok airport; transportation, baggage, foods, etc. From how to travel around Bangkok from the airport to where to get your stomach filled, now you can just relax and travel in Bangkok airport like a boss!

-2. There are several transportations that will take you around the town.
+2. There are several means of transportation that will take you around town

 From Suvarnabhumi Airport